kahunakv/kommander/README.md

   Achieve consensus and data replication over:
   - **HTTP:** For RESTful interactions and easier integration with web services.
   - **Plain TCP:** For low-latency and high-throughput scenarios.

 ---

+## About Raft and Lux

+Raft is a consensus protocol that helps a cluster of nodes maintain a replicated state machine by synchronizing a replicated log.
+This log ensures that each node's state remains consistent across the cluster.
+Lux implements the core Raft algorithm, providing a minimalistic design that focuses solely on the essential components of the protocol.
+By separating storage, messaging serialization, and network transport from the consensus logic, Lux offers flexibility, determinism, and improved performance.

+---